codesport/admin-panel/README.md

   **Figure 2: Stage 1 - Application Layout Diagram with Corresponding File Structure**

 **Note:** As shown in the folder in Figure 2, each part of the application which is responsible for rendering a view should be its own component.
 Clearly, we need to use our judgement in deciding to what level we 'componentize' our App.
-However, the wireframe provides a provides a pre-development game plan for development of our application.
+However, the wireframe provides us a pre-development game plan for developing our application.

 **Take Away:** Each section of the wireframe will represent a React Component.
 Each Component may be further subdivided into additional ones, if needed.